st-tech/ppf-contact-solver/README.md

 ## 🚀 GitHub Actions

-Our experience shows that you can't fully trust the reliability of contact resolution by simply watching a success case in a single 🎥 video.
+We know that you can't fully trust the reliability of contact resolution by simply watching a success case in a single 🎥 video.

-To maximize the reliability, we verified that all the examples run without errors via automated GitHub Actions ⚙️, not just once, but many times in a row 🔁.
+To maximize the reliability, we verified that all the examples run without errors via automated GitHub Actions ⚙️, not just once, but at least 5 times in a row 🔁.

 We perform explicit intersection checks 🔍 at the end of each step, which raises an error ❌ if an intersection is detected.
 This ensures that all steps are confirmed to be penetration-free ✅.
 The runner types are described as follows: